 Day 3 - Day trip to Hakone Mount Fuji area.
 Cruise on Lake Ashi.

-Designated a UNESCO World Heritage Site in 2013, Mount Fuji is Japan's most iconic landmark, and at 3,776 metres is also Japan's tallest mountain.
+You begin your Japan guided tour at one of the country’s most iconic landmarks, Mount Fuji.
+Designated a UNESCO World Heritage Site in 2013, Mount Fuji is also Japan's tallest mountain at 3,776m high.
 The hot spring area of Hakone, out along the Tokaido from Tokyo, is famed for its views of Mount Fuji, and today you will spend the day exploring the area and trying to catch a glimpse of Fujisan.

 Mount Fuji is so emblematic of Japan that it appears in countless woodblock prints, paintings, and even public bathhouses in Japan.
 Travelling by train, cable cars and gondolas you will explore Hakone and also take a short cruise on Lake Ashi, or Ashi-no-ko.
 From the cruise you will be able to see views of Hakone-Jinja, and if you are lucky you will be have views of Mount Fuji over the waters.
 Please be aware though that clouds and poor visibility may obscure the view of Mount Fuji, and you have to consider yourself lucky if you get a clear view of the mountain.